gocardless/gocardless-pro-php/README.md

 The api_key and api_secret can be found under the organisation tab, the environment can either be `\GoCardless\Environment::SANDBOX` or `\GoCardless\Environment::PRODUCTION`.

 Given the client object, resource objects can be accessed then methods on each resource can be called to either fetch or manipulate the resource's members.

+The resource objects and returned services can be found in the [PHP API Doc for Client](http://gocardless.github.io/gocardless-pro-php/classes/GoCardless.Client.html).

 ### GET requests